MokoSan/Bayesian-Optimization-in-FSharp/README.md

 # Bayesian Optimization For Performance Tuning in FSharp

-This repository encompasses the work I did for my FSharp Advent 2022 submission that write-up for which can be found [here](AdventSubmission.md).
+This repository encompasses the work I did for my FSharp Advent 2022 submission that write-up for which can be found [here](AdventSubmission.md); the submission is a good starting point to understand the rationale and underlying concepts.

+## Prerequisites

-To get started with viewing the experiments, run [Install.cmd](Install.cmd) that will install the prerequisites to run [PolyGlot Notebooks](https://devblogs.microsoft.com/dotnet/dotnet-interactive-notebooks-is-now-polyglot-notebooks/).
+__Experiments__: To get started with viewing the experiments, run [Install.cmd](Install.cmd) that will install the prerequisites to run [PolyGlot Notebooks](https://devblogs.microsoft.com/dotnet/dotnet-interactive-notebooks-is-now-polyglot-notebooks/).

 ## Basic Usage